zwbx/SHIFT-TTA-train_source_model/README.md

 - Add the training config

 # Installation of MMSeg
-This setection is quoted from MMSeg official guide
+This section is quoted from MMSeg official guide

 <details>
 <summary>